Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

     return '';
   }
   ```

+  With `ngrxOnIdentifyEffects`(required by the `OnIdentityEffects` interface), we can specify a unique identifier for the class that contains the effects.

   This, alongside `groupBy(effectsInstance)` and eventually `exhaustMap`, will make sure that only the first instance is used.
   For example, if we have `EffectsModule.forRoot([A, A, A])` and they have the same identifier(e.g: `''`), the second `groupBy` will emit only **one observable** with **3 items**.